 Excessive measurement, inadequate measurement, not metrics, but metric fixation

-In 1986, Management guru Tom Peters — although we share names we are not related — coined the phrase of “what gets measured, gets done.”
-In modern business, this oftentimes results in performance being equated with standardized measures.
-In essence it means that:
+In 1986, Management guru Tom Peters — although we share names we are not related — coined the phrase of “what gets measured, gets done.” (origins of the quote are contested) In modern business, this oftentimes results in performance being equated with standardized measures.
+In essence, it means that:

 - Judgment can be replaced with standardized criteria;